lancachenet/lancachenet.github.io/_docs/installation/docker.md

 ## Simple Full Stack startup

-To initialise a full caching setup with dns and sni proxy you can use the following commands as a starting point:
+To initialise a full caching setup with dns and https passthrough you can use the following commands as a starting point:

 <div class="note">
   <h5>Double Check</h5>